fac30/discord-ai-bot--kieran-ollie/README.md

 **Client ID**
 The `CLIENT_ID` is the application ID listed in your bot's [Discord Developer's Portal](https://discord.com/developers) page.
 More on that [here](https://discordjs.guide/creating-your-bot/command-deployment.html#command-registration).

+**Bot Permissions**
+In order for the bot to work within Discord, right click on the server and open server settings.
+Under Server Settings, select Roles, then select the bot, then Permissions.
+For the full suite of functions, please select:  View Channels, Kick Members, Ban Members and Manage Messages.

+**Hardcoding words to be flagged for moderation**
+In index.js, alter the